Xjh-UCAS/TAM-TR/README.md

 </p>

 ## 💻 Installation
-🔴 Note: Due to the use of the Vmanba library, this code can only be run on linux devices:
+🔴 Note: Due to the use of the Vmanba library, this code can only be run on linux devices:<br/>
-The Vmanba library installation refers to this connection： https://github.com/MzeroMiko/VMamba
+The Vmanba library installation refers to this connection：<br/>
+https://github.com/MzeroMiko/VMamba

 pip install -r requirements.txt